 - Pre-op care: You may be asked to urinate in order to empty your bladder.
 You are taken to the procedure room and moved to a table or bed.
 You will need to lie on your back or on your side.

 - Local anesthesia: This medicine makes you more comfortable during your procedure.
 Local anesthesia is a shot of medicine put into your skin.
 Local anesthesia is used to numb the procedure area and dull your pain.
 You may still feel pressure or pushing during the procedure after you get this medicine.

 During your procedure:

-- Your caregiver taps on and feels your abdomen to decide where to insert the needle.
-Your caregiver may also use an ultrasound to help decide where to insert the needle.
+- Your healthcare provider taps on and feels your abdomen to decide where to insert the needle.
+Your healthcare provider may also use an ultrasound to help decide where to insert the needle.
 An ultrasound uses sound waves to show pictures of the inside of your abdomen on a TV-like screen.
-Your caregiver cleans your skin and covers the area around the procedure site with a clean sheet.
+Your healthcare provider cleans your skin and covers the area around the procedure site with a clean sheet.
 A needle will be inserted into your abdominal cavity.
 A syringe will be attached to the needle to remove a small amount of ascites fluid.
-The needle will be removed once your caregiver has removed enough fluid for testing.
+The needle will be removed once your healthcare provider has removed enough fluid for testing.

 After your procedure:

 You may need to lie on the side without the wound for up to 2 hours.
 Lying on your side may prevent fluid leakage from your wound.
-If the wound leaks and will not stop, your caregiver may stitch the area closed.
-Do not get out of bed until your caregiver says it is okay.
-When caregivers see that you are not having any problems, you may be able to go home.
+If the wound leaks and will not stop, your healthcare provider may stitch the area closed.
+Do not get out of bed until your healthcare provider says it is okay.
+When healthcare providers see that you are not having any problems, you may be able to go home.
 If you are staying in the hospital, you may be taken back to your room.

 - Blood tests: You may need blood taken to give caregivers information about how your body is working.
 The blood may be taken from your hand, arm, or IV.